 The process of reading and understanding Borg’s work is reinforcing for me the importance of Christian artistry, the aesthetics of Scripture and Gospel that have been an increasingly living part of my spiritual praxis.
 Approaching, reading, hearing, and responding to God’s Word as art – even the phrase “God’s Word” is a poetic claim within our emerging paradigm, not a factual one.
 Musically, this helps illustrate the false bifurcation between “Christian” (actually meaning fundamentalist, evangelical Christian) and “secular” artists.
 At times I deliberately translate, record, and express my experience of the Sacred in music; also deeper than consciousness, I write as a Sacred-seeking and Holiness-experiencing person.
 I practice within Christian tradition, and most often find my experiences within it as well.
 Give it the label you will, but I feel closer to Deftones than to Michael W. Smith.

-2 thoughts on “MARCUS BORG at WAYZATA COMMUNITY CHURCH, WAYZATA MN, 6 NOV 04”
+2 responses to “MARCUS BORG at WAYZATA COMMUNITY CHURCH, WAYZATA MN, 6 NOV 04”

 – “you’re right on – the Mr. Furious [blog] IS about the MFR music, and other music – even though i spent most of the post on borg and the event at WCC, which wasn’t directly musical, there are two links.
 1, the post is a glimpse into who i am and what i’m doing, which directly informs my music.
 2, it opens up the question about whether my music (howie&scott, maybe echoes?) is “Christian” music or “secular” music – a question i have been asked many times. i always tried to dodge the question – using borg, i thought i could make a statement on my own terms, and not in response to anybody’s inquisition (which always comes pre-loaded with assumptions and emotional / judgemental baggage).”